1 Thessalonians

 Instructions on Holy Living (4:1-12)

-Paul urges the Thessalonians to live in a way that pleases God, specifically calling them to sexual purity, brotherly love, and a quiet, industrious life that earns the respect of outsiders.
+Paul urges the Thessalonians to live in a way that pleases God, calling them to sexual purity, brotherly love, and a quiet, industrious life that earns the respect of outsiders.

 The Return of the Lord (4:13-18)